academic degrees

 - Spell out what the acronym stands for on first reference on a page.
 Follow it with the acronym in parentheses.
 Ex: Henry Ford College (HFC).

-- On following references on the same page, the acronym can be used by itself.
+- On following references on the same page, the acronym may be used by itself.

 active voice